-Illustrated icons can be a super addition to your portfolio, whether it’s to reach a new group of potential clients, or to add more elements to an illustrated scene.
-In this tutorial I'll show you how to create icons simply and easily, so you can create large volumes of them in no time at all.
+Illustrated icons can be a super addition to your design portfolio (opens in new tab), whether you include them to reach a new group of potential clients, or to add more elements to an illustrated scene.
+In this Adobe Illustrator tutorial (opens in new tab) I'll show you how to create icons simply and easily, so you can create large volumes of them in no time at all.

 I’m going to design two icon sets: a set of digital phone/tablets and a set of coffee-making items.

 01. Know what you're representing